 Image credit: homeyou.com

-Small pebbles can be arranged in any fashion you like, to create a curved walkway.
-Bobvila.com recommends using wooden pieces on top, to show the way.
-Check out more walkways using pebbles at homeyou.com.
+Small pebbles can be arranged in any fashion you like, to create a curved front walkway.

 Pebbles for a Short Walkway

 Short on money?
+Don’t worry; this is one of my favorite inexpensive walkway ideas.
 Combining pebbles and wood is a budget-friendly option, especially if you have limited space.
-See more walkways using pebbles at fieltro.net.

 Grass and Pebbles: A Perfect Match